gitXite/gitXite/README.md

-# Hi I'm Daniel, an aspiring full-stack software developer!

-## My journey
+# 🛠 My Journey
-I began my journey in software development back in 2024 and quickly discovered a deep passion for building projects with code.
-Since then, I've been dedicating my spare time to learning and improving every day, focusing on both frontend and backend development.
+I began coding in 2024 and quickly discovered a deep passion for building real-world projects.
+Since then, I’ve spent my spare time learning and improving every day, focusing on both frontend and backend development.

-In the autumn of 2025, I'll be starting my bachelor's degree in Computer Science and Engineering at Høgskulen på Vestlandet in Bergen, Norway.
+In autumn 2025, I’ll begin a bachelor’s degree in Computer Science and Engineering at Høgskulen på Vestlandet in Bergen, Norway.

-## Skills & Technologies
+## 🧠 Skills & Technologies
-I've learnt and continuing to explore:
-- Javascript and Typescript
-- Python
+Currently learning and working with:
-- C
+- JavaScript • TypeScript
-- Go
+- Python • C • Go
-- SQL and PostgreSQL
+- SQL & PostgreSQL
-- Node.js/Express
-- Git
+- Node.js / Express
-- React
+- React • Vite
-- Vite
+- Git & GitHub

-## What I'm working on
+## 🚀 What I'm Working On
-### Currently, I'm building HANDL
-A full-stack web application that reflects real-world use cases, focusing on authentication, RESTful API design, responsive UIs, and real-time features.
-My goal is to write clean and maintainable code, focusing on best practises in addition to finding the best solution for the task at hand.
-I'm also exploring:
-- React and modern UI/UX principles
-- Node.js/Express with PostgreSQL for backend development
+I'm building HANDL, a full-stack web app focused on:
+- Authentication & session management (Passport.js)
+- RESTful API design
+- Responsive UI & clean UX
-- Real-time features with Server-Sent Events (SSE)
+- Real-time updates with Server-Sent Events (SSE)
-- Secure authentication using Passport and session-based systems
-- Deployment and hosting (planning to go live with my app soon!)
+- Deployment & hosting (launch coming soon!)

+I aim to write clean, maintainable code and follow best practices while finding practical solutions.

-### Learning
+## 📚 Learning Philosophy
-I'm learning by doing, making real projects, and I'm not afraid to build something because it's hard.
-I've always found solice in learning something difficult, and for me, the higher the skill cap the more I pursue.
-I'm not afraid of spending hundreds or even thousands of hours to become the best that I can be, I enjoy the grind.
-Some of the resources I've used:
+I learn by building.
+I’m not afraid to take on difficult challenges — in fact, I thrive on them.
+I believe the higher the skill cap, the more rewarding the journey.
+I’m committed to putting in the time and effort to improve, one project at a time.

+Resources I’ve used:
 - Boot.dev
-- Udemy
-- CS50
+- CS50 (Harvard)
 - The Odin Project
+- Udemy Courses

-## What drives me
+## 💡 What Drives Me
-I'm deeply motivated by problem-solving and continuous improvement.
-Every project teaches me something new, whether it's writing more efficient code, understanding performance trade-offs, or improving my UI design skills.
-I'm also learning how to work independently, structuring codebases, managing project timelines and debugging complex issues.
+I'm motivated by solving problems, continuous improvement, and seeing ideas come to life through code.
+Each project teaches me something new — from writing better logic to structuring apps and designing interfaces.

-I'm committed, curious, and always striving to push my skills to the next level.
+I’m curious, driven, and always striving to push myself forward.